The Ultimate Gourmet Wagyu Burger Recipe

 What Do I Need?

-- Something to press the burger with
+- Something to press the burger with.

-- A heavy bottomed/cast iron pan
+- A heavy bottomed/cast iron pan.

-- Salt, Pepper
+- Salt, Pepper.

-- Cheese Slices (Gouda slices work really well, as does American)
+- Cheese Slices (Gouda slices work really well, as does American).

-We like our burgers just slightly under medium - cooked through to the center but retaining a nice pink colour and super juicy.
+We like our burgers just slightly under medium - cooked through to the centre but retaining a nice pink colour and super juicy.
 So follow this guide which has a total cooking time of 9 minutes.
 If you prefer it medium to medium well, cook it for an additional 1 minute.

 Step 3: Get your timer ready and something to press with!
 Remove the burger from the packaging.
-Season one side liberally with salt and some pepper.
+Season one side liberally with coarse salt and some pepper.
 Add the seasoned side face down on to the pan, let it sit for 30 seconds.

-Let the burger sit for 4 minutes.
+Let the burger patty sit for 4 minutes.
 Don't move it!
 You can season the exposed side with a bit of salt.